bm2yogi/flaco/biblically-wrong-sickness.md

 ---
 layout: post
-title: Biblically Wrong Things Christians Say
+title: Biblically Wrong Things Christians Believe
 subtitle: Part 1
 ---
 ### Part 1
 ### Sickness and disease are not of God / God does not allow sickness

-There are many popular preachers out there who hold to the idea that God doesn't allow for sickness and disease, or illnesses are not from God or something similar.
+There is a popular notion being spread among the church that declares God doesn't allow for sickness and disease, or illnesses are not from God.
+The idea is that any sickness or illness among believers is not the will of God.
+That sickness and disease comes from the devil and not God because physical healing is the right of every believer purchased through the Atonement, often taking Isaiah 53:5 out of the full context.

 Preachers who teach this include Kenneth Copeland, Andrew Wommack, Benny Hinn, Bill Johnson (Bethel Church), Joseph Prince, Joyce Meyer, Creflo Dollar, TD Jakes and Joel Osteen.

 This directly contradicts what God Himself has said in His word.